fantasyland/fantasy-land/README.md

 just :: a -> Maybe a
 ```

-A value which conforms to the Maybe specification must provide an `cata` method.
+A value which conforms to the Maybe specification must provide a `cata` method.

 The `cata` method takes two arguments: